ppfeufer/aa-srp/README.md

 - Notifications in AA with detailed information on SRP rejection
 - Discord notification via PM to the user on SRP request approval or rejection, if either [AA-Discordbot], [Discord Notify] or [Discord Proxy] is installed
-- Notify your SRP team (optional) in their Doscord channel about new SRP requests, if [AA-Discordbot] is installed
+- Notify your SRP team (optional) in their Discord channel about new SRP requests, if [AA-Discordbot] or [Discord Proxy] is installed

 ### Screenshots